Handling HTTP Errors with Less Annoyance + RFC7807

 Overview

-When creating http APIs in the Go language, error handling is often the most cumbersome part.
-A typical example of such code is as follows.
+When creating an HTTP API in the Go language, error handling is often the most cumbersome aspect.
+A typical example of such code is as follows:

 1func(w http.ResponseWriter, r *http.Request) {